Are iOS Camera Apps Helping or Hurting Filmmakers?

 - Choose the stabilization strength necessary to efficiently remove distracting camera vibrations.

-- Compensate horizontal, vertical and rotational camera motion, as well as wobble distortion.
-Besides, Emulsio can now handle the black borders which appeared in previous versions (known as Movie Stiller) when motion compensation was too high, by momentarily decreasing stabilization strength.
+- Compensate horizontal, vertical and rotational camera motion, as well as rolling shutter distortion.
+Besides, Emulsio can handle the black borders by momentarily decreasing stabilization strength.

 - Inspect video frame by frame.